arch/arch.github.io/_posts/2016-10-10-Love-net-help.md

 ---
 layout: default
-title: A generate API documentation toolchain for ASP.NET Core.
+title: An API documentation toolchain for ASP.NET Core.
 ---

 There are many API document generate tools, like `swagger`, but when ASP.NET Core release v1.0, the `swagger` hard to use,